cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 enterprises.
 Even better, living in and working with organizations from a [fly-over state](http://en.wikipedia.org/wiki/Flyover_country), I have a decidedly non-Silicon Valley perspective.

-From this position, it's not hard to see why crossing the chasm between owning a cluster and gaining insight can be a daunting task.
+From this position, it's not hard to see making the leap from owning a cluster to gaining insight from your data can be a daunting task.
 I'll just list a few challenges that I've noticed in my travels:

 * Data has inertia